sravanchandra24/Library-Management-System/README.md

-# Library Management System
+Library Management System
-### Project Description
+Project Description
-This Library Management System is a C++ console application designed to manage a library's operations.
-It supports functionality for administrators and users, including book management, account management, and transaction handling.
-The project demonstrates fundamental programming concepts such as arrays, strings, file handling, and object-oriented programming while providing practical features like user authentication and data validation.
+This Library Management System is a C++ console-based application designed to streamline library operations.
+It allows administrators to manage books and users, while users can create accounts and manage their balances.
+The project demonstrates key programming concepts such as data validation, user authentication, and menu-driven navigation.

+Features
-### Features
+Admin Features
-**Admin Features**
-**Login:** Secure admin authentication with username and password.
+Login: Secure admin authentication with a predefined username and password.
-**Add Books:** Add new books to the library database with details like title, author, and ISBN.
+Add Books: Add new books with details such as title, author, and ISBN.
-**Remove Books:** Remove books from the library database using their ISBN.
+Remove Books: Remove books using their ISBN.
-**Modify Book Details:** Update existing book information such as title and author.
+Modify Book Details: Update book information, such as title and author.
-**List All Books:** View a list of all books in the library, including their availability status.
+List All Books: View all books, including their availability status.
-**View All Users:** See all registered users along with their details like balance and name.Displays "No users available" if no users are registered.
+View All Users: Display all registered users and their details (shows "No users available" if none exist).
-### User Features
+User Features
-**Create Account:**
+Create Account:
 Register with a unique User ID (format: USRXXXX).
-Set a secure password (minimum 8 characters, including uppercase, lowercase, number, and special character).
+Set a secure password (minimum 8 characters with uppercase, lowercase, number, and special character).
-Make an initial deposit of $50 or more.
+Deposit a minimum of $50 to activate the account.
 Login:
-Authenticate with your unique User ID.
+Authenticate using your unique User ID.
-View personalized details after login.
+Access user-specific features post-login.
 User Menu:
-View Balance: Check current account balance.
+View Balance: Check the current account balance.
-Deposit Funds: Add money to the account.
+Deposit Funds: Add funds to your account.
-Borrow Books: (Planned feature for future updates).
+(Planned Feature) Borrow books.
-Project Structure
+Project Workflow
-Global Variables:
-Store user and book details in arrays and maintain counts.
-Functions:
+Admin Workflow
-Admin Functions:
+Login as Admin using:
-add_book(), remove_book(), modify_book_details(), view_all_users(), and list_all_books().
+Username: admin
+Password: Admin@123
+Access the Admin Menu to:
+Add, remove, or modify books.
+View the list of books and registered users.
-User Functions:
+User Workflow
-create_user_account(), login_user(), and view_user_details().
-Key Functionalities
+Create an Account with a unique User ID and secure password.
+Login to:
+View and manage your account balance.
+(Planned) Borrow or return books.
-Data Validation
+Validation Rules
 User IDs: Must follow the format USRXXXX (e.g., USR0001).
-Passwords: Require at least 8 characters, including uppercase, lowercase, numeric, and special characters.
+Passwords: Must include at least:
+8 characters.
+1 uppercase letter.
+1 lowercase letter.
+1 number.
+1 special character.
-ISBNs: Must follow the format BXXXXX (e.g., B0001).
+Book ISBNs: Must follow the format BXXXXX (e.g., B0001).
-Dynamic Book and User Management
-Ensures that new entries for books and users do not exceed predefined limits.
-Automatically adjusts the list of books and users when additions or removals occur.
 Technologies Used
 Programming Language: C++
-Features Utilized:
-Strings and character arrays.
-Functions for modularity.
-Regex for input validation.
-Loops and conditionals for navigation and processing.
-Future Enhancements
-Book Borrowing System: Allow users to borrow books and track borrow/return status.
-File Handling: Persist data to files for user and book records.
-Search Feature: Enable searching for books by title or author.
-Enhanced User Interface: Improve user experience with better console designs.
+Core Concepts: Arrays, strings, functions, loops, and input validation using regex.
 How to Use
-Clone the repository to your local machine: bash
+Clone this repository to your local machine: bash
 Copy code
 git clone https://github.com/<your-username>/library-management-system.git